 Sydney Goodman is a sophomore in the Dyson School of Applied Economics and Management at Cornell University.
 Originally from Rye Brook, NY, Sydney attended Camp Ramah in the Berkshires for eight summers as a camper and recently completed her second summer on tzevet.
 At Cornell, Sydney is involved in the Society for Women in Business and Alpha Epsilon Phi sorority.

 Jesse Steinman – Emory University – Wisconsin

 Jesse Steinman is a sophomore at Emory University, studying History.
-Originally from Columbus, OH, he was a camper at Ramah in Wisconsin for seven summers and on tzevet for two.
-In addition to the Ramah College Network, Jesse plays on Emory’s Ultimate Frisbee team (go Juice!).
+Originally from Columbus, Ohio, he was a camper at Camp Ramah in Wisconsin for seven summers and on tzevet for two.
+In addition to working for Emory’s Ramah College Network, Jesse plays on Emory University’s Ultimate Frisbee team (go Juice!).

 Jacob Levy – Indiana University – Wisconsin

 Jacob Levy is a junior at Indiana University studying Jewish Studies.
-Originally from Munster, IN, he has spent 10 summers at Camp Ramah in Wisconsin.
-On campus, he is also involved with Hillel and College Mentors for Kids.
+Originally from Munster, Indiana, he has spent a total of 10 summers at Camp Ramah in Wisconsin.
+On campus, in addition to serving as the Indiana University Ramah College Network coordinator, he is also involved with IU’s Hillel and College Mentors for Kids.

 Annie Cannon – Muhlenberg College – Berkshires